History of The City of Willows

 Modern Willows

-The construction of Interstate 5 turned Willows into a natural stopover between Sacramento and Redding.
+In 1979, the State completed construction of Interstate 5 turning Willows into a convenient stopover between Sacramento and Redding.
 Despite the growth of modern transportation and commerce, the city has never lost its small-town spirit or its agricultural roots.

 Today, Willows continues to thrive as the heart of Glenn County—an inviting community known for its heritage, hospitality, and abundant harvests of rice, almonds, walnuts, prunes, and livestock.
 From its 19th-century courthouse to its preserved Carnegie library, Willows stands as a living reminder of Northern California’s history of resilience, innovation, and pride.